 - Tv shows are bypassing cinema distributions, making it easier to manage deals, rights and airing dates.
 You can watch your favorite shows the minute they are done cooking it in the studios

-- Rise of millennials and their micro attention span boosts the need for tightly packed, highly dynamic content.
-Tv series were meant to be watched across ten weeks, emerging you into the story and connecting you with characters.
-Now, you binge the whole thing in just ten hours, making TV series practically like a quicky pleasure bomb.
+- The rise of millennials and their micro attention span boosts the need for tightly packed, highly dynamic content.
+Tv series was meant to be watched across ten weeks, emerging you into the story and connecting you with the characters.
+Now, you binge the whole thing in just ten hours, making TV series practically like a quick pleasure bomb.

-- Budgets can be tightly optimized when producing TV show.
-Henning Tewes, CEO of RTL Croatia explained that in some markets (especially eastern Europe), you can produce only TV series and that movie production for media channels is practically (financially) impossible.
+- Budgets can be tightly optimized when producing TV shows.
+Henning Tewes, CEO of RTL Croatia explained that in some markets (especially Eastern Europe), you can produce only TV series and that movie production for media channels is practically (financially) impossible.

 Elephant in the room

-- Netflix arrival on the eastern european market is considered a generally positive thing (video, 03:11) as a rising tide lifts all boats.
-They are educating users (market) and basically all OTTs or Telcos have seen the growth of their services and data usage.
+- Netflix’s arrival on the eastern European market is considered a generally positive thing (video, 03:11) as a rising tide lifts all boats.
+They are educating users (market) and basically, all OTTs or Telcos have seen the growth of their services and data usage.

-- Gabriella Vidus, Hungary RTL CEO, presented pretty solid insights on why Netflix did not hook on Hungary market.
-It was basically a cultural issue as hungarians do not consume subtitles, only dubbing, which is not supported on Netflix
+- Gabriella Vidus, Hungary RTL CEO, presented pretty solid insights on why Netflix did not hook on the Hungary market.
+It was basically a cultural issue as Hungarians do not consume subtitles, only dubbing, which is not supported on Netflix

-- On the other hand, Croatian market got a firm grasp on Netflix and its english subtitles, making room and space for niche vendors like Pickbox to find its place under the localized subtitled sun.
+- On the other hand, the Croatian market got a firm grasp on Netflix and its English subtitles, making room and space for niche vendors like Pickbox to find its place under the localized subtitled sun.

 Cult of the amateur

-Andrew Keen wrote about it in 2007, you are probably seeing it everyday on your news-feed…There is a shitload of content piling up on the digital media every second (and TV is not immune to that).
+Andrew Keen wrote about it in 2007, you are probably seeing it everyday on your news-feed.There is a shitload of content piling up on digital media every second (and TV is not immune to that).
 Editors and product managers have a tough time filtering out the noise and giving users only the best content.
-With that in mind, all panelists agreed on couple of trends
+With that in mind, all panelists agreed on a couple of trends

-- Number of tv channels needs to be reduced as this is not important for selling the IPTV or Telco-OTT services ( people want to choose between couple of high quality channels )
+- The number of tv channels needs to be reduced as this is not important for selling the IPTV or Telco-OTT services ( people want to choose between a couple of high-quality channels )

 - It’s difficult to manage viewing rights, schedules and availabilities of all sorts of channels.
-Volume of content needs to go down based on this operational reason
+The volume of content needs to go down based on this operational reason

-- Users will need to have same viewing, recording and catch-up rights on every channel they have access to.
-This will reflect on bundling and package simplification
+- Users will need to have the same viewing, recording and catch-up rights on every channel they have access to.
+This will reflect in bundling and package simplification

 - One particular field will be on the sure rise: payment bundlers.
 These are services that combine all of your subscriptions to various TV, media and internet services and provide you with a single billing invoice.